johnjackoleary/cfi-commonplace-book/Lesson Plans/Foreign License/EASA to FAA.md

 Not included in the writeup, but also good to know, [[TSA]]'s [[FTSP]] is not required for this sort of training.

 > [!quote] From [Non-U.S. Citizens Seeking Flight Training](https://www.aopa.org/advocacy/pilots/alien-flight-training-program/aliens-and-non-us-citizens-seeking-flight-training) by [[AOPA]]
-> TSA has clarified that getting a U.S. certificate based on a foreign license ( [reference FAR 61.75](https://www.ecfr.gov/current/title-14/chapter-I/subchapter-D/part-61/subpart-B/section-61.75)) does not apply to the requirements of the rule.
+> TSA has clarified that getting a U.S. certificate based on a foreign license ([[FAR 61.75 PPL Cert from Foreign License|reference FAR 61.75]] does not apply to the requirements of the rule.
 However, if you choose to apply for a “stand-alone” FAA pilot certificate no longer based on your foreign license, you must comply with this rule.
 The TSA views this as receiving an initial FAA pilot certificate and qualifies under the TSA definition of flight training.

 For more info on the required Flight Review, see [[~ Flight Review Outline]].